-How to Write a Letter Asking for a Raise
+How to ask for a Raise in Writing

 Asking your employer for more money isn’t easy, even when you know you deserve it.
 But if you knocked it out of the park over the past year, took on more responsibilities or received a stellar performance review, you owe it to yourself to talk to your manager about a pay increase.

 The good news is that salaries continue to trend upward in 2023, according to research for the Robert Half Salary Guide.
-Employers say they are willing to give financial incentives to retain top talent after a year of high turnover rates and talent shortages.
+Employers say they are willing to give financial incentives to retain top talent after high turnover rates and talent shortages.

-If you’re not sure how to ask for a salary increase, or if this is the first time your boss hears you want more money, then start taking notes to build your case.
+If you’re not sure how to ask for a raise, or if this is the first time your boss hears you want more money, then start taking notes to build your case.

 How to ask for a raise